LabTrivedi/MOrgAna/README.md

 For advance python users looking to analyse multiple image folders at once, please refer to the jupyter notebook `morgana/Examples/MOrgAna_workflow_for_advance_python_users.ipynb'.

 ### A) Generate or Import Masks Tab
 Each tif file in image folder should contain only one organoid with the brightfield channel as the starting image of each tif.
-Input tif files for MOrgAna can be generated with the use of the IJ macro `morgana/Examples/IJ_macro/transform_into_stacks.ijm`.
+Input tif files for MOrgAna can be generated from individual tif images with the use of the IJ macro `morgana/Examples/IJ_macro/transform_into_stacks.ijm`.
 Instructions for the use of the macro can be found in `morgana/Examples/IJ_macro/README_transform_into_stacks.txt`

 #### Creating binary masks